DonatHalimi/food-del/backend/README.md

 ## Overview

-The frontend setup utilizes React with Vite for fast development using HMR (Hot Module Replacement).
-ESLint is configured to enforce code quality standards.
-The directory structure organizes code into src, with specific folders for assets, components, context providers, and pages to maintain clarity and reusability across the application.
+The backend setup uses Node.js with Express for building web applications and APIs.
+MongoDB is employed with Mongoose as the Object Data Modeling (ODM) library for database interactions.
+Security features include JWT (JSON Web Token) for authentication and bcrypt for password hashing.
+The project structure is organized with clear separation of concerns, including models for data representation, controllers for handling business logic, routes for defining API endpoints, and configuration files for environment-specific settings.

 ## Getting Started